loganblackstad/loganblackstad.github.io/README.md

 # loganblackstad.github.io

-this is a GitHub user page that was created to host a portfolio of projects for Logan Blackstad
+This is a GitHub user page that was created to host a portfolio of projects for Logan Blackstad